Learning Algebraic Representation for Systematic Generalization in Abstract Reasoning: Introduction

-The \ac{alans} learner enjoys several benefits in abstract reasoning with an algebraic treatment: \begin{enumerate}[leftmargin=*,noitemsep,nolistsep,topsep=0pt] \item Unlike previous monolithic models, the \ac{alans} learner offers a more interpretable account of the entire abstract reasoning process: the neural visual perception frontend extracts object-based representation and produces belief states of panels by explicit probability inference, whereas the algebraic abstract reasoning backend induces the hidden operator in the algebraic structure.
-The corresponding representation for the final answer is obtained by executing the induced operator, and the choice panel with minimum distance is selected.
-This process much resembles the top-down bottom-up strategy in human reasoning: humans reason by inducing the hidden relation, executing it to generate a feasible solution in mind, and choosing the most similar answer available~\cite{carpenter1990one}.
-Such a strategy is missing in recent literature~\cite{hu2020hierarchical,santoro2018measuring,wang2020abstract,wu2020scattering,zhang2019raven,zhang2019learning,zheng2019abstract}.
+The \ac{alans} learner enjoys several benefits in abstract reasoning with an algebraic treatment: \begin{enumerate} \item Unlike previous monolithic models, the \ac{alans} learner offers a more \textbf{interpretable} account of the entire abstract reasoning process: the neural visual perception frontend extracts object-based representation and produces belief states of panels by explicit probability inference, whereas the algebraic abstract reasoning backend induces the hidden operator in the algebraic structure.
+The final answer's representation is obtained by executing the induced operator, and the choice panel with minimum distance is selected.
+This process much resembles the top-down bottom-up strategy in human reasoning missed in recent literature~\cite{hu2020hierarchical,santoro2018measuring,wang2020abstract,wu2020scattering,zhang2019raven,zhang2019learning,zheng2019abstract}: humans reason by inducing the hidden relation, executing it to generate a feasible solution in mind, and choosing the most similar answer available~\cite{carpenter1990one}.

-\item While keeping the semantic interpretability and end-to-end trainability in existing neuro-symbolic frameworks~\cite{han2019visual,mao2019neuro,yi2020clevrer,yi2018neural}, \ac{alans} is what we call semi-symbolic in the sense that the symbolic operator can be learned and concluded on the fly without manual definition for every one of them.
+\item While keeping the semantic interpretability and end-to-end trainability in existing neuro-symbolic frameworks~\cite{han2019visual,mao2019neuro,yi2020clevrer,yi2018neural}, \ac{alans} is \textbf{semi-symbolic} in the sense that the symbolic operator can be learned and concluded on the fly without manual definition for every one of them.
 Such an inductive ability also enables a greater extent of the desired generalizability.

 \item By decoding the predicted representation in the algebraic structure, we can also generate an answer that satisfies the hidden relation in the context. \end{enumerate}